 The epicenter of this invisible geomagnetic force moves regularly, ranging as much as 50 miles (80 kilometers) away from its average position on any given day.
 Over time, magnetic north was moving northward at an average rate of around 6 miles (9.7 kilometers) per year.
 It has accelerated to roughly 31 miles (50 kilometers) per year since the last update in 2015.

 To explore, manipulate, and analyze geomagnetic data, scientists are using geographic information systems (GIS)—a technology that helps reveal the dynamic forces that cannot be seen above, below, and well beyond the Earth’s surface.
-Increasingly, geophysicists are using GIS tools and modeling software to calculate magnetic changes.
+Increasingly, geophysicists are using GIS tools and modeling software to calculate magnetic changes—seeing what others can’t.

 Maintaining the Model